 The operating environment of the SmartWalker is a typical hospital.
 This environment is divided into two areas: the patient’s room, and the hospital hallways/common rooms and outside grounds.
 Manual mode will be available in all environments (patient room, hospital corridors, hospital grounds etc.) while Autonomous mode will only be available in the patient room that contains its corresponding docking station.

-Figure 1 below indicates a sample patient room in a hospital.
+Figure 2 below indicates a sample patient room in a hospital.
 The docking station would be located next to a wall plugged into an electrical outlet ready to charge the walker at any moment.
 The docking station will not be in the way of medical equipment and medical personnel such as doctors, nurses, and caregivers.
-Figure 2 below indicates a sample hospital and it’s surrounding outside grounds that the SmartWalker can be implemented in.
-[GPS CAPABILITY USING THE MAP, CAN’T SHOW FLOOR]
+Figure 3 below indicates a sample hospital and its surrounding outside grounds that the SmartWalker can be implemented in.